HandsOnDataViz/book/docs/HandsOnDataViz.md

 to explore map data layers on top of a seamless set of basemap tiles.
-Basemaps that display aerial photo imagery are known as *raster* tiles, while those that display pictorial images of streets and buildings are known as *vector* tiles.
+Basemaps that display aerial photo imagery are known as *raster* tiles, while those that display pictorial images of streets and buildings are tiles that are built from *vector* data.
 Raster map data is limited by the resolution of the original image, which gets fuzzier as we get closer.
 By contrast, you can zoom in very close to vector map data without diminishing its visual quality, as shown in Figure
 <a href="#fig:raster-vs-vector-zoom">8.1</a>.
 You’ll learn more about
 these concepts in the [GeoJSON and Geospatial Data](geojson.html) section of Chapter 14.